facebookarchive/fbpush/README.md

 * **Pull request are always welcome.
 See the CONTRIBUTING file for how to help out.***

 ## License
-FBPUSH is BSD-licensed.
+fbpush is BSD-licensed.
 We also provide an additional patent grant.